Sep 08, 2023

-IP address, short for Internet Protocol address, is a unique identifier of a device or computer connected to the internet or a network infrastructure.
+An IP address, short for Internet Protocol address, is a unique identifier for a device connected to the internet or a network infrastructure.
 It is fundamental in facilitating communication and data transfer across devices online.

 What Is an IP Address?

-An IP address is a string of numbers that works similarly to a home or email address and ensures that correct data is sent to the right computer.
-In other words, it’s a communication medium among devices and computers.
+An IP address is a string of numbers that works similarly to a home network or email address, ensuring the correct data is sent to the right computer.
+In other words, it functions as a communication medium for devices online.

 How Do IP Addresses Work

-When you visit a website using a computer or mobile phone, the device needs to find where the website’s data is located and retrieve it.
+When you visit a website using a computer or mobile phone, your device needs to find where the website’s data is located in order to retrieve it.

 The computer, router, and server each have specific IP addresses that can be recognized by one another.
-Hence, it’s through those IP addresses that the devices can communicate, retrieve, and send data.
+It is through those IP addresses that internet-connected devices can communicate as well as retrieve and send data.

 IPv4 is short for Internet Protocol version 4 and is the most widely used.
 It is a 32-bit number system divided into four parts (octets) separated by dots.
 The value of each octet varies from 0 to 255.
-Hence, there are approximately 4.3 billion unique IPv4 addresses.
+As such, there are approximately 4.3 billion unique IPv4 addresses.

 Here’s an example of what an IPv4 looks like:

 All types of systems handle IPv4 routing without problems.
-Also, IPv4 supports most network topologies because of its simple prefixes.
-Plus, data in its address packets are well encrypted to ensure safe communication between networks.
+That’s because IPv4 supports most network topologies because of its simple prefixes.
+Also, data packets are well encrypted to ensure safe communication between networks.

-However, the most recent version of the internet protocol is IPv6 and is intended to replace IPv4.
-This is because the number of IPv4 variations is currently running out, mainly due to how fast the internet is expanding.
+However, the most recent version of the Internet Protocol is IPv6, intended to replace IPv4.
+This is because the number of IPv4 variations is running out, mainly due to how fast the internet is expanding.

-IPv6 addresses are 128-bit long.
-This means there are around 340 undecillion unique IPv6 addresses.
-They’re written in eight sets of 16-bit hexadecimal digits separated by colons.
-Hence, you will see letters from A to F in an IPv6 address.
+This means there are around 340 undecillion unique IPv6 addresses, written in eight sets of 16-bit hexadecimal digits separated by colons.
+You will see letters from A to F in an IPv6 address.

 Below is an example of an IPv6 address: